Q: What is Amazon MQ?

 Q: How does Amazon MQ work with other Amazon Web Services?

 Any application that runs on an Amazon Web Services compute service, such as Amazon EC2, Amazon ECS, or Amazon Lambda, can use Amazon MQ.
 Amazon MQ is also integrated with the following Amazon Web Services:

 - Amazon CloudWatch - monitor metrics and generate alarms

 - Amazon CloudWatch Logs - publish logs from your Amazon MQ brokers to Amazon CloudWatch Logs

-- Amazon CloudTrail - log, continuously monitor, and retain Amazon MQ API calls
+- Amazon CloudTrail - log, continously monitor, and retain Amazon MQ API calls

 - Amazon CloudFormation - automate the process of creating, updating, and deleting message brokers